 Middle toddlers hate unexpected changes because they work so hard to figure things out (“C’mon!
 I just finally got it…Don’t go changing it on me!”).
 That’s why routines are such a huge bonus at this age.
 They fill your 2-year-old’s need for things to “follow the rules” and be “just so.”

 Mina, 2 1/2, wore a princess outfit complete with wings, crown and ballet slippers to playgroup…every day.

 Thirty-month-old Arnie loved his fireman hat so much that he insisted on wearing it to sleep for almost a year!

-So, don’t be surprised when your little kid rigidly demands the same food, same shirt or same song everyday; explodes if the peas touch the carrots or a guest sits in Daddy’s chair; and insists you start over—from page 1—if you’re interrupted in the middle of reading her Good Night, Moon!
+So, don’t be surprised when your little kid rigidly demands the same food, same shirt, or same song every day; explodes if the peas touch the carrots or a guest sits in Daddy’s chair; and insists you start over—from page one—if you’re interrupted in the middle of reading her Good Night, Moon!

 It’s common for 3-year-olds to suddenly notice they’re weaker than almost everybody else.
 (That’s why they love to point out that they are faster and stronger than babies!)
 Realizing that they are vulnerable can trigger new fears and worries.
 Routines help these kids feel safe and secure.

 Despite their worries, older toddlers no longer demand rigid daily routines.
 In fact, they love it when we throw silly variations into their routines (adding a crazy verse to a favorite song, making up new words as you read a beloved bedtime story, having a “picnic” lunch on a blanket in the living room).